lukasberns/Dibasic/README.markdown

 ### Setting the DataRenderer

 Next we need to tell Dibasic how we'd like to render existing data.
-We will use the `setDataRenderer()` member on `Dibasic`.
+We will use the `setDataRenderer()` method on `Dibasic`.
 The signature for it looks like this:

 	Dibasic::setDataRenderer($renderer_name [, $options = array() ]);

 `$renderer_name` is similar to the `$input_type` argument of the `addColumn` method.
 If you look into `Dibasic/plugins/`, you'll see many folders starting with `DP`.
-Some of it start with `DPData`.
-You can specify any name out of these that start with `DPData`, omitting the `DP` prefix (not `DPData`!).
+Some of them start with `DPData`.
+You can specify any name out of these that start with `DPData`, omitting the `DP` prefix (not `DPData`).
 In our case, we'd simply like to have a table showing all columns, so:

 	// ...